verbb/cp-nav/README.md

 <p align="center"><img src="https://assets.verbb.io/plugins/cp-nav/cp-nav-icon.svg" width="100" height="100" alt="Control Panel Nav icon"></p>
 <h1 align="center">Control Panel Nav for Craft CMS</h1>

 Control Panel Nav is a Craft CMS plugin to help manage your Control Panel navigation.
-Take control over your Craft CMS control panel navigation with CP Nav.
-Rename, reorder, hide and show menu items in the control panel.
-You can even add your own custom menu items for external links, or commonly used URLs within Craft.
-Divider menu items can also be added to logically group menu items into sections.
+Rename, reorder, hide, and show menu items — including Craft core and plugin items.
+Add your own manual links and dividers, and assign different layouts per user group.

+## What's new in Control Panel Nav 6

+- **React nav builder** — [Plugin Kit](https://docs.verbb.io/plugin-kit/overview/) tree builder with drag-and-drop, indent/outdent, and immediate persistence (no Save/Discard session).
+- **Nav sources + customizations** — Live menu items come from Craft’s nav pipeline; you only store overrides (order, visibility, labels, icons, manual items, dividers) in project config.
+- **Stable node keys** — `craft:`, `plugin:`, `manual:`, and `divider:` keys keep customizations aligned as Craft and plugins change.
+- **No sync-on-read** — Control panel page views never write project config.
+Registry invalidation uses events + fingerprinting.
+- **New items notice** — When Craft or a plugin adds a new nav item, the builder can surface it so you can acknowledge or customise it.
+- **Custom SVG icons** — Upload an SVG asset to replace a Craft/plugin icon; registry icons stay live until overridden.
+- **Site tokens** — Manual URLs support `{site}` / `{siteHandle}` substitution at render.
+- **Console tools** — `cp-nav/migrate-customizations` and `cp-nav/audit-customizations` for upgrade and cleanup.

 ## Features

-- Modify the main sidebar navigation in the Craft control panel.
+- Modify the main sidebar navigation in the Craft control panel
-- Rename, reorder, remove any existing navigation items - including plugins and modules.
+- Rename, reorder, and show/hide Craft and plugin menu items
-- Full support for nesting items up to 2 levels deep.
+- Nest items up to 2 levels deep
-- Change the behaviour of subnav items:
-    - Only open subnav items when the parent page is active (Craft default behaviour).
-    - Always have subnav items open and visible.
-    - Add a toggle next to each parent menu item to show/hide the subnav items.
-Will also remember the state!
-- Add new custom URLs.
-Great for documentation, external links or nested pages.
-- Add divider menu items.
-Great for grouping pages together or providing a logical gap between groups of different pages.
-- Manage icons of menu items.
-Choose from existing Craft icons, or upload your own assets.
+- Add manual URLs (internal CP paths or external links)
+- Add divider section breaks with optional labels
+- Custom SVG icons per menu item
-- Support for layouts to manage multiple navigations depending on user groups.
+- Layouts assigned to user groups (Craft Pro)
-- Project Config support, so your navigations are the same across environments.
+- Project Config support for environment parity
-- Full support for your existing user permissions.
-Menu items for Craft and plugins will only be shown if the users is permitted to view them.
+- Live user permissions — items stay hidden when the user cannot access them
-- Unlimited use, free forever.
+- Unlimited use, free forever

 ## Documentation

 Visit the [Control Panel Nav Plugin page](https://verbb.io/craft-plugins/cp-nav) for all documentation, guides, pricing and developer resources.

 ## Support

 Get in touch with us via the [Control Panel Nav Support page](https://verbb.io/craft-plugins/cp-nav/support) or by [creating a Github issue](https://github.com/verbb/cp-nav/issues)

 ## Sponsor

 Control Panel Nav is licensed under the MIT license, meaning it will always be free and open source – we love free stuff!
 If you'd like to show your support to the plugin regardless, [Sponsor](https://github.com/sponsors/verbb) development.

 <h2></h2>